tommi1hirvonen/Biflow/README.md

 ### Executor service

 The executor service does not run any major startup tasks.
-It does validate the executor settings (max parallel tasks, polling interval etc.) defined in `appsettings.json` or in app configurations in Azure.
+It does validate the executor settings (polling interval etc.) defined in `appsettings.json` or in app configurations in Azure.
 If the settings do not pass validation, the service will not start.

 When the executor service is shut down, it will immediately send cancel commands to all steps currently being managed.
 If all steps are successfully canceled in 20 seconds, the service will shut down gracefully.
 After 20 seconds the service will forcefully shut down and abandon any steps that may have been left running.
 This may leave some steps and execution logs in an undefined state.
 Usually though 20 seconds should be enough for a graceful shutdown, if the polling interval is not too long.